flythereddflagg/flythereddflagg.github.io/python_book/docs/09-Variables-and-Memory.md

 ### Using RAM

 The RAM is where your variables are stored.
-Without oversimplifying, you can think of the RAM as a large set of P.O. boxes in a vast post office.
+You can think of the RAM as a large set of P.O. boxes in a vast post office.
 Each P.O. box has a number associated with it called an address.
 When you run code like

  `x = 23`